-Just everybody recognizes the identity of man’s (and a woman’s) best friend.
+Just about everybody recognizes the identity of man’s (and woman’s) best friend.
 While dogs are treasured companions, other types of pets hold equal importance.
 If you’re the owner of a furry friend, there’s a huge chance you are worried.
 What will happen to your pet after you die?

 Meanwhile, dogs and cats aren’t the only animals that make it into the hearts of human beings.
 If you’ve raised a parrot from the early stages, you surely know there’s a chance you’ll be outlived.
 After all, a few years ago, Winston Churchill’s favored bird was still alive and talking at age 114.

 Why would someone set up a pet trust?

 The idea of explicitly planning for your pet after you’re gone might seem strange to some.
 However, if you’re a pet owner, you may have experienced more of a relationship with your fur baby than your human family.
 In fact, it is most likely the reason you were drawn to this article.

 Setting up a pet trust ensures that your furry friend who has supported you through thick and thin—the dog you’ve taken on walks every day, the cat who sleeps on your lap every night—will continue to receive support and care after you’re gone.